 Types of Mahonia

-There are around 70 species of plants in the Mahonia genus and many more cultivars and hybrids.
+Around 70 species are in the Mahonia genus, with more cultivars and hybrids.
 Some popular, readily available varieties include:

-- Oregon Grape (Mahonia aquifolium): Also known by the botanical synonym Berberis aquifolium, this species typically grows to around 6 feet tall.
-Hardy in USDA zones 5 to 8.
+- Oregon grape (Mahonia aquifolium): Sometimes called Berberis aquifolium; grows about 6 feet tall; hardy in USDA zones 5 to 8

-- Creeping mahonia (Mahonia repens): Unlike many mahonia species, this is a low-growing shrub (reaches around 1 foot tall) that works well as a leafy ground cover.
-Hardy in USDA zones 5 to 8.
+- Creeping mahonia (Mahonia repens): Low-growing shrub (reaches around 1 foot tall); works well as a leafy ground cover; hardy in USDA zones 5 to 8

-- Frémont's mahonia (Mahonia fremontii): Reaches up to 8 feet tall.
-This shrub is hardy in USDA zone 5.
+- Frémont's mahonia (Mahonia fremontii): Reaches up to 8 feet tall; hardy in USDA zone 5

-- Mahonia x media 'Charity': This tall, tough and adaptable hybrid can reach heights of up to 15 feet tall and is often used to create a natural privacy fence.
-Hardy in USDA zones 7 to 9.
+- Mahonia x media 'Charity': Tall, tough, and adaptable hybrid; can reach up to 15 feet tall; often used to create a natural privacy fence; hardy in USDA zones 7 to 9

 It's worth noting that leatherleaf mahonia (Mahonia bealei) has been a popular ornamental species, but it is now classed as highly invasive in many southern states.

 Mahonias do not have a demanding pruning regime.
-However, light pruning every couple of years in early spring after any frosts have passed can encourage healthy foliage growth.
-You can also help to retain a tidy look by thinning out any crowded branches.
+However, light pruning every few years in early spring after any frosts have passed can encourage healthy foliage growth.
+You can also help retain a tidy look by thinning out crowded branches.

 It's also good to control any plant suckers that sprout from this slow and steady grower.
-You might want to remove these if you don't want the space to become overcrowded with mahonias.
+You might want to remove these if you don't want the space overcrowded with mahonias.

-Most mahonia species propagate readily from cuttings taken in the late summer or early fall before flowering commences.
+Most mahonia species propagate readily from cuttings taken in the late summer or early fall before flowering.
 Following the steps below can help to increase the chance of success:

-- Pot up in a moist, well-drained potting soil
+- Pot up in moist, well-drained potting soil.

 How to Grow Mahonia From Seed